Hemp-Based Materials Engineered As Additives For Polymers

-Plastics compounders were having a hard time adding hemp above 10%-20% load rates.
-We knew that if hemp materials could only make up 10%-20% of the total plastics weight, then plastics companies wouldn’t be able to realize the full strength, weight, cost, and carbon benefits of hemp.
+Plastic compounders were having a hard time adding hemp above 10%-20% load rates.
+We knew that if hemp materials could only make up 10%-20% of the weight of the total plastic, then plastics companies wouldn’t be able to realize the full strength, weight, cost, and carbon benefits of hemp.

 This brought our team back to the drawing board.
-We were no longer focused on just providing plastics additives, we were focused on engineering hemp materials as additives for polymers.
+We were no longer focused on just providing plastic additives, we were focused on engineering hemp materials as additives for polymers.